tirtho/azure-templates/README.md

 template-dsvm-with-custom-script.json

 This creates a Windows 2019 DSVM and installs and configures IIS Webserver to run in it, via Custom Script Extension.
+In this case, the custom script is a PowerShell script installWebServer.ps1.

 Steps with an example -

 ```sh